 How many Conservation Areas are there in the district?

-My property isn't listed: Do special planning controls affect me?
+My property is not listed: Do special planning controls affect me?

 Before you start any work on your property, it is advisable to see if you need any type of permission as extra planning controls apply in Conservation areas.
-Contact Planning on 01789 260304, or by emailing firstname.lastname@example.org.
+A useful source of advice is the Planning Portal interactive house.